drapergem/draper/Readme.markdown

 Could we build that using a partial?
 Yes.
 A helper?
 Uh-huh.
 But the point of the decorator is to encapsulate logic just like we would a method in our models.
 Here's how to implement it.

-First, follow the steps above to add the dependency, update your bundle, then run the `rails generate decorator:setup` to prepare your app.
+First, follow the steps above to add the dependency and update your bundle.

 Since we're talking about the `Article` model we'll create an `ArticleDecorator` class.
 You could do it by hand, but use the provided generator: